Section 10. Classifications.

 Any appeal to the Board of Trustees shall be considered by the Board at its next regular or special meeting.

-A similar summary shall be made by the Board of Trustees in instances where timely appeals are taken from such Board of Trustees to the American Dental Association; and that summary, and, if available, a transcript of the hearing, plus all written briefs and arguments shall be mailed to the American Dental Association and certified as to accuracy by the chairman of the state committee.
+A similar summary shall be made by the Board of Trustees in instances where timely appeals are taken from such Board of Trustees to the American Dental Association; and that summary, and, if available, a transcript of the hearing, plus all written briefs and arguments shall be mailed to the American Dental Association and certified as to accuracy by the chair of the state committee.

 Section 10.
 Conditions of Charter.